 Choose Your Influencer(s) Carefully

 The right influencer for your brand will have to resonate with your target users, and also be able to deliver on the goals you’ve set.
 Here are some questions to ask yourself:

 - Which platforms are this influencer strongest on?

 - Which platforms are my target users most engaged with?

 - Is this influencer someone that my target users respect and engage with?

 - Does this influencer have the reach I require?

 It’s helpful to get an understanding of the type of accounts your target audience follow, and specific influencers if possible.
-Additionally, you should make sure the influencers prior content matches your brand’s image.
+Additionally, you should make sure the influencers’ prior content matches your brand’s image.
 What is their previous exposure in the influencer marketing space?
-If they’ve promoted things your stakeholders would find off brand, you should keep looking for another influencer that’s a perfect fit.
+If they’ve promoted things your stakeholders would find off brand, you should keep looking for other influencers that are a perfect fit.
 Or, there might be limitations.
 Are they going to be allowed to work on an Apple Maps campaign if they’ve previously worked with Google Maps?

 Reach Out The Right Way

 Once you’ve identified the right influencer for your campaign, it’s time to reach out.
 Influencers understand that brands will be reaching out to them – after all, this is what they do.
 In the past, it was common to reach out to influencers directly.
 Now, it’s more common to contact influencers via their agencies or platforms designed for this process.
 Many micro-influencers do still work independently, but influencers are shifting towards more agency representation.